Function Injection Strategy

 }

-We use the technique of indirect function optimization to overcome this problem.
-When il2cpp generates code, it inserts a check code at the head of the DHE function.
-If the function does not change, execution continues, otherwise it jumps to the interpretation function for execution.
+We use indirect function optimization technology to overcome this problem.
+When il2cpp generates code, it inserts a section of check code at the beginning of DHE functions.
+If the function hasn't changed, it continues execution; otherwise, it jumps to interpreted function execution.

-Take the following csharp code as an example:
+Taking the following C# code as an example:

 public class IndirectChangedNotInjectMethod